 - “Theo van Gogh Death: Muslim Radical Kills Contentious Dutch Director.”

-The Big Question reviewed at the AFI FEST.
+The Big Question documentary (2004) reviewed at the AFI FEST.

-The Big Question cast & crew info via the IMDb.
+The Big Question documentary cast & crew info via the IMDb and other sources.

-Jim Caviezel video and Greg the Dog The Big Question image: ThinkFilm.
+Jim Caviezel video and Greg the Dog The Big Question documentary image: ThinkFilm.

 Jim Caviezel The Passion of the Christ image: Newmarket Films.

-“The Big Question Documentary: The Passion of the Christ Talent Discuss God” last updated in December 2020.
+“The Big Question Movie (2004) Review: The Passion Talent Discuss God” last updated in March 2021.